exendahal/maui_wifi_manager/README.md

 #### Scan available Wi-Fi (Not available on iOS)

-You can available Wi-Fi networks using the ScanWifiNetworks method (Available on Android & Windows):
+You can access available Wi-Fi networks using the ScanWifiNetworks method (Available on Android & Windows):

 ```csharp
    var response = await CrossWifiManager.Current.ScanWifiNetworks();